 Timber Creek Campground Overview

 Timber Creek Campground is the only campground on the west side of the park.
-Located at 8900 feet (3000 m) along the Colorado River about eight miles north of the Grand Lake entrance to Rocky Mountain National Park.
+The campground is about eight miles (13 km) north of the Grand Lake entrance to Rocky Mountain National Park.
+It sits along the Colorado River at an elevation of of 8900 feet (3000 m).
 A mountain pine beetle infestation caused most of the trees to be removed, so there is no shade at campsites.
-There is also a limit on vehicle length of no longer then 30ft allowed in Timber Creek Campground.
+Camping in a trailer or RV?
+Please be advised, this campground has a total vehicle length limit of 30 feet (9 m).
+RVs and combined vehicles and trailers that exceed this limit cannot camp in Timber Creek Campground.

 During the summer season, a dump station is located in the campground and is open for use to all campers.
 Additional dumpsters and recycling areas are scattered throughout the campground for the camper's convenience.